Active Learning for Planet Habitability Classification under Extreme Class Imbalance: Data and Methods

 The resulting feature set was then examined through exploratory analysis conducted entirely on this final, unified set of features.
 Pairwise correlations among retained features were inspected to characterize dependencies arising from known physical relationships.
-The resulting visualization is shown in Figure \ref{fig:corr}.
+The resulting visualization is shown in Figure~\ref{fig:corr}.
 It reveals several physically expected dependencies.
 Strong positive correlations are observed among stellar properties, particularly between stellar radius and stellar luminosity, reflecting underlying stellar structure relations.
 Planetary radius and planetary mass also show a moderate positive correlation, consistent with known mass-radius trends for exoplanets.
 Incident stellar flux and planetary equilibrium temperature are moderately correlated, as expected from their shared dependence on stellar luminosity and orbital separation.
-A notable moderate negative correlation is observed between Earth Similarity Index (ESI) \citep{SchulzeMakuch2011} and planetary radius, indicating that larger planets tend to score lower on Earth-likeness metrics.
+A notable moderate negative correlation is observed between ESI and planetary radius, indicating that larger planets tend to score lower on Earth-likeness metrics.
+Because ESI is itself a composite index derived from multiple planetary properties, its inclusion as a feature introduces an element of built-in heuristic structure that overlaps with the HWC labeling criteria.
+This is taken into account when interpreting feature importance and model behavior in subsequent sections.
 Importantly, no pair of retained features exhibits near-perfect correlation outside of these physically motivated relationships, suggesting that the final feature set does not suffer from severe multicolinearity.
 This supports the suitability of the selected variables for subsequent ML and AL analyses.